-- 5. Why does an ion of phosphorus, P3-, have a larger radius than a neutral atom of phosphorus? - (A) There is a greater Coulombic attraction between the nucleus and the electrons in P3-. - (B) The core electrons in P3- exert a weaker shielding force than those of a neutral atom. - (C) The nuclear charge is weaker in P3- than it is in P. - (D) The electrons in P3- have a greater Coulombic repulsion than those in the neutral atom. - 6.
-A compound is entirely made up of silicon and oxygen atoms.
-If there are 14.0 g of silicon and 32.0 g of oxygen present, what is the empirical formula of the compound? - (A) SiO, - (B) SiO - (C) Si2O - (D) Si2O2 - 7.
+- 5. Why does an ion of phosphorus, P3-, have a larger radius than a neutral atom of phosphorus? - (A) There is a greater Coulombic attraction between the nucleus and the electrons in P^{3-} . - (B) The core electrons in P^{3-} exert a weaker shielding force than those of a neutral atom. - (C) The nuclear charge is weaker in P^{3-} than it is in P. - (D) The electrons in $\overline{P^{3-}}$ have a greater Coulombic repulsion than those in the neutral atom. - 6.
+Which neutral atom of the following elements would have the most unpaired electrons? - (A) Titanium - (B) Manganese - (C) Nickel - (D) Zinc - 7.
 The diagram below shows the relative atomic sizes of three different elements from the same period.
 Which of the following statements must be true?

 - (A) The effective nuclear charge will be the greatest in element X. - (B) The first ionization energy will be greatest in element X. - (C) The electron shielding effect will be greatest in element Z. - (D) The electronegativity value will be greatest in element Z. - 8.
 The first ionization energy for a neutral atom of chlorine is 1.25 MJ/mol and the first ionization energy for a neutral atom of argon is 1.52 MJ/mol.
-How would the first ionization energy value for a neutral atom of potassium compare to those values? - (A) It would be greater than both because potassium carries a greater nuclear charge than either chlorine or argon. - (B) It would be greater than both because the size of a potassium atom is smaller than an atom of either chlorine or argon. - (C) It would be less than both because there are more electrons in potassium, meaning they repel each other more effectively and less energy is needed to remove one. - (D) It would be less than both because a valence electron of potassium is farther from the nucleus than one of either chlorine or argon. - 9.
-Neutral atoms of chlorine are bombarded by high-energy photons, causing the ejection of electrons from the various filled subshells.
-Electrons originally from which subshell would have the highest velocity after being ejected? - (A) 1s - (B) 2p - (C) 3p - (D) 3d - 10.
-The average mass, in grams, of one mole of carbon atoms is equal to - (A) the average mass of a single carbon atom, measured in amus - (B) the ratio of the number of carbon atoms to the mass of a single carbon atom - (C) the number of carbon atoms in one amu of carbon - (D) the mass, in grams, of the most abundant isotope of carbon
+How would the first ionization energy value for a neutral atom of potassium compare to those values? - (A) It would be greater than both because potassium carries a greater nuclear charge then either chlorine or argon. - (B) It would be greater than both because the size of a potassium atom is smaller than an atom of either chlorine or argon. - (C) It would be less than both because there are more electrons in potassium, meaning they repel each other more effectively and less energy is needed to remove one. - (D) It would be less than both because a valence electron of potassium is farther from the nucleus than one of either chlorine or argon. - 9.
+Which of the following isoelectric species has the smallest radius? - (A) S2- - (B) Cl- - (C) Ar - (D) K+